Directors and Associates

 Acknowledgements

-We gratefully acknowledge the support of Bentley University, Mount Holyoke College, and the University of Pittsburgh, as well as the International Shakespeare Association, Renaissance Association of America, and the Shakespeare Association of America for supporting our conference presentations.
+We gratefully acknowledge the support of Bentley University, Mount Holyoke College, the International Shakespeare Association, Renaissance Association of America, World Shakespeare Congress, and the Shakespeare Association of America for supporting our conference presentations.